fishnchipper/line/README.md

 # Line

-Line is a NodeJS + Express App shell which can be used for web front application or microservice with RESTful API interfaces.
+Line is a NodeJS + Express App shell which can be used as a start point for developing an `internal microservice` with RESTful API interfaces.
+Line is not suitable for an `edge microservice` which services requests from authenticated clients through secure communication sessions.

-## User Authentication
+## REST Communication

-- Google Firebase admin SDK is used but can be replaced by any 3rd-party authentication service or your own implmentation.
+- A REST communication is initiated by calling `/init` with an encrypted permanent JWT session token returned to a caller.

-- firebase server key is required.
-Create your one from firebase and then add `firebase-serverkey.json` containing serverkey json to /line_modules/firebase.
+- The encrypted JWT session token created is used for the following REST API calls until the communication ends by `/end` called.

-# Where to start
+## Where to start

 1. Install dependent packages